cdsmith/HMock/README.md

    to `makeMockableBase` or `deriveMockableBase`.
 Then write an instance for `Mockable` and implement `setupMockable` to do whatever you like.
 This setup will always run before the first time HMock touches your class from any test.

+### How do I stop unexpected actions I don't care about from failing my tests?

+* If there is a specific method that you don't care about, use `allowUnexpected` to ignore occurrences of that method.
+* There's also a heuristic you can enable, where so-called "uninteresting" methods are ignored.
+An uninteresting method is one for which no expectations are added in the entire test.
+To allow these methods to succeed, use `setUninterestingActionCheck Ignore` or `setUninterestingActionCheck Warning`.
+  This is similar to the behavior of gMock, which has a similar notion of uninteresting calls.
+* Finally, the biggest hammer is to use `setUnexpectedActionCheck Warning`.
+  This will allow any unexpected action in your test.
+You almost certainly don't want to do this in your final test, but it can be useful during the course of writing the test.

 ### What if there are two expectations that match the same method?